Accreditation and Professional Bodies

 The Faculty is the first in New Zealand to have obtained accreditation from the Association to Advance Collegiate Schools of Business (AACSB) in both Business and Accounting and less than 1% of business schools worldwide hold this distinguished hallmark of excellence.

 Prior to gaining AACSB accreditation the Faculty already held AMBA accreditation for the MBA programme.
 Since gaining AACSB accreditation, the Faculty has also been awarded EQUIS accreditation from the European Foundation for Management Development.
-We are, therefore, now one of 60 business schools (from around 13,000 worldwide) to hold AMBA, AACSB (Business) and EQUIS accreditations, (the ‘Triple Crown’) and among the Triple Crown holders we are the only school to also hold AACSB (Accounting) accreditation.
+As of June 2015, Victoria Business School is among only 69 business schools (from around 13,000) worldwide to hold AMBA, AACSB (Business) and EQUIS accreditations, (the ‘Triple Crown’) and among the Triple Crown holders we are the only school to also hold AACSB (Accounting) accreditation.

 View Pro Vice-Chancellor and Dean Professor Bob Buckle's National Business Review article, Business schools measure up to international standards, National Business Review, 9 March 2012.